saucelabs/sauce-docs/docs/testrunner-toolkit/running-tests.md

 ### Specify a Docker Image

 `saucectl` can provide a default image to run your tests.
-You can also specify a Docker image in the `config.yml`.
-For example, if you set a Docker image should look like so:
+You can also specify a Docker image in the `config.yml`, as shown in the following example:

 ```yaml
 docker: